HSSBoston/earth-wind-and-flare/prototypes/readme.md

 <a href="https://youtu.be/fdgn-TWUL5k"><img src="../images/p1-video.jpg" width="500"></a>
 </p>

-This prototype is decorated with origami crafts that model the Sun, clouds and lightning.
+To decorate this we made origami crafts that model the Sun, clouds and lightning.

 <p align="center">
 <img src="../images/p1-origami.jpg" width="500">